project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w0/README.md

 The reset action can be cancelled by press SW2 button at any point before the 6 second limit.

-**Button SW3** can be used to change the state of the simulated contact senosr.
+**Button SW3** can be used to change the state of the simulated contact sensor.
 The button behaves as a toggle, swapping the state every time it is pressed.

 **Button SW4** can be used for initiating the OTA software update process.